Vaapukkax/Karanteeni/README.md

 Mikäli haluatte esimerkkejä yliopistossa suoritetuista harjoituksista tai vapaavalintaisista tehtävistä, ottakaa minuun yhteyttä sähköpostilla tai tekstiviestillä!

 # Karanteeni
-This README file is made to help understand how KaranteeniCore should be used
+This README file is made to help understand how KaranteeniCore may be used.
+Remember to comment code when programming in real use!

 ## Code examples of KaranteeniCore
 ### How to extend KaranteeniCore